Geometrically confined thermal field theory: Finite size corrections and phase transitions: Introduction

 \subsection{Motivation and goals}

 \labsec{MotivationGoals}

-The Relativistic Heavy Ion Collider (RHIC)~\cite{Ackermann:2002ad,Adcox:2003zm} at Brookhaven National Laboratory (BNL) in Upton, New York and the Large Hadron Collider (LHC)~\cite{Aamodt:2008zz,Chatrchyan:2008aa,Aad:2008zzm} at CERN in Geneva allow scientists to probe the state of matter under unprecedented extreme conditions.
-Multiple experimental signals confirm the creation of the quark-gluon plasma (QGP)~\cite{Adcox:2004mh,Adams:2005dq,Aamodt:2010jd,Chatrchyan:2011sx,Aad:2010bu}; remarkably, these colliders recreate for the first time conditions similar to those existing in the early universe.
+Multiple experimental signals from the Relativistic Heavy Ion Collider (RHIC)~\cite{Ackermann:2002ad,Adcox:2003zm} at Brookhaven National Laboratory (BNL) in Upton, New York and the Large Hadron Collider (LHC)~\cite{Aamodt:2008zz,Chatrchyan:2008aa,Aad:2008zzm} at CERN in Geneva confirm the creation of the quark-gluon plasma (QGP)~\cite{Adcox:2004mh,Adams:2005dq,Aamodt:2010jd,Chatrchyan:2011sx,Aad:2010bu}; remarkably, these colliders recreate for the first time conditions similar to those existing in the early universe.
 The future is bright with collider experiments such as the Nuclotron-based Ion Collider fAcility~\cite{Kekelidze:2012zzb} at the Joint Institute for Nuclear Research (JINR) in Dubna and the Facility for Antiproton and Ion Research (FAIR)~\cite{Barone:2005pu,Erni:2008uqa} at GSI in Darmstadt that will soon further explore the physics of heavy ion collisions (HIC).
 This abundance of data has led the HIC field to an era of high precision measurements, which demands a commensurate level of theoretical precision.